Life-cycle assessment: Main ISO phases of LCA

 According to standards in the ISO 14040 and 14044, an LCA is carried out in four distinct phases, as illustrated in the figure shown at the above right (at opening of the article).
 The phases are often interdependent, in that the results of one phase will inform how other phases are completed.
 Therefore, none of the stages should be considered finalized until the entire study is complete.

-Goal and Scope
+Goal and scope

+An LCA study begins with a goal and scope definition phase, which includes the product function, functional unit, product system and its boundaries, assumptions, data categories, allocation procedures, and review method to be employed in the analysis.
 The ISO LCA Standard requires a series of parameters to be quantitatively and qualitatively expressed, which are occasionally referred to as study design parameters (SPDs).
-The two main SPDs for an LCA are the Goal and Scope, both which must be explicitly stated.
-It is recommended that a study uses the keywords represented in the Standard when documenting these details (e.g., "The goal of the study is...") to make sure there is no confusion and ensure the study is being interpreted for its intended use.
+The two main SPDs for an LCA are the goal and scope, both which must be explicitly stated.

-Generally, an LCA study begins with an explicit statement of the goal, which sets out the context of the study and explains how and to whom the results are to be communicated.
+Generally, an LCA study starts with a clear statement of its goal, outlining the study's context and detailing how and to whom the results will be communicated.
 Per ISO guidelines, the goal must unambiguously state the following items: